RichardSilveira/SimpleUsersAPI.NodeJS.Express/README.md

 There are blocks of codes in this template that in the daily-basis activities you'd repeat often like the `WebServerTargetGroup`, and `WebServerScalingGroup`, plus, always using them together, changing other settings like Scaling policies.
 Those kinds of codes you must group in **Nested Stacks** and reference them in other stacks leveraging code reusability easily.

 > Instead of coding here, it sounds a better idea have a dedicated repository to demonstrate both cross-stack and nested stacks features

+##### Drift Detection

+Whenever a resource is changed directly rather than in the CloudFormation template you've built, e.g. an Ingress Rule in a Security Group, we have a Drift scenario.
+A Drift occurs when a CloudFormation stack has changed from its original configuration and no longer matches the template which built it.

+A Drift is something that needs to be avoided - just think about **Disaster Recovery Scenarios** when we need to recreate our stack in another region.
+In case of some drift, we can't reproduce our stack of resources accordingly.

+Drift Detection can very quickly be run to determine if drift has occurred and steps can be taken to correct the issue.
+You can run it direclty from the Console.
+Plus we can leverage AWS Config to monitoring whenever a drift happens at your instrastructure.

+A good resource about Drift Detection is [AWS - CloudFormation Drift Detection](https://aws.amazon.com/blogs/aws/new-cloudformation-drift-detection/)

+> You can create a stack from its template and do some changes at the Security Group of the Application Server to play around Drift detection and remediation